saroj-sachin/pizza-project/README.md

 4. Explore insights and build a dashboard in a tool like Canva, Tableau, or Power BI.

 ## Acknowledgements
 This project was created to practice SQL for business analytics and visualize the results in a simple dashboard format.
 It was inspired by the ["End-to-End SQL Project"](https://www.youtube.com/watch?v=zZpMvAedh_E) tutorial on YouTube.
-A huge thank you to the creator for providing the dataset and comprehensive guidance.
+A huge thanks to the creator for providing the dataset and comprehensive guidance.